monarc-project/stats-service/docs/installation.rst

 GNU Screen
 ~~~~~~~~~~

-Running Stats Service in a screen session.
+You can simply execute Stats Service in a screen session.

 .. code-block:: bash